 Watters Crossing, Custer Meadows, Twin Creeks, Montgomery Farm, Quail Run, North Bethany Estates, Starcreek, Beacon Hill, etc.

-Allen has 18 elementary schools (Anderson, Rountree, Preston, etc), 3 middle schools (Curtis, Ereckson, Ford) and 1 high school (Allen High)
+Allen has 18 elementary schools (Anderson, Rountree, Preston, etc), three middle schools (Curtis, Ereckson, Ford) and one high school (Allen High)

 Allen is full of places to be, whether it’s shopping and dining outdoors at Watter’s Creek, or walking the trails of Celebration Park or Collin Square Greenbelt.
 Allen Event Center, Ford Pool, and Allen Commons Ice Rink are just a few more of the many amenities in Allen.RESOURCES: www.cityofallen.org www.allenisd.org